Insular crozier: River Laune Crozier

-The River Laune Crozier is of especially fine workmanships and unusual in that its metalwork is mostly of sliver rather than the more typical copper-alloy.
+The River Laune Crozier is of especially fine workmanship and unusual in that its metalwork is mostly of silver rather than the more typical copper alloy.
 Four panels contain elaborate gilded filigree.
 It is 111.5 cm in length, while the hook is 17 cm wide.
 The crook is from a single casting, onto which the drop-plate and openwork crest were attached.
 The crest panels contain both zoomorphic and abstract patterns and are bordered by bands of niello with inlaid with gilt wire.